EPCompSci/ios-portfolio-Underdoneboar4/README.md

 ### FootballFinder
 [FootballFinder](https://github.com/Underdoneboar4/FootballFinder)
 This started out as a side project that I would work on during down time for Eggs with Legs.
 It takes the user's coordinates, and tells them the closest professional football team to them.
 My biggest area of learning in this side project involved permissions and the modifications to the Info.plist file needed for permissions to work.
-This project was also my introduction to location and coordinates
+This project was also my introduction to location and coordinates, and finding the closest football team when coordinates were used proved to be an interesting challenge.

 ### EPHS
 [EPHS](https://github.com/EPCompSci/EagleNation)